Introduction to configuration service providers (CSPs) for IT pros

 The CSPs are documented on the Hardware Dev Center because CSPs are used by mobile device management (MDM) service providers.
 This topic explains how IT pros and system administrators can take advantage of many settings available through CSPs to configure devices running Windows 10 and Windows 10 Mobile in their organizations.

-The explanation of CSPs and CSP documentation also apply to Windows Mobile 5, Windows Mobile 6, Windows Phone 7, and Windows Phone 8, but links to current CSPs are for Windows 10 and Windows 10 Mobile.
+This explanation of CSPs and CSP documentation also applies to Windows Mobile 5, Windows Mobile 6, Windows Phone 7, and Windows Phone 8, but links to current CSPs are for Windows 10 and Windows 10 Mobile.

 What is a CSP?

-A CSP is an interface in the client operating system between configuration settings specified in a provisioning document and configuration settings on the device.
-Their function is similar to that of Group Policy client-side extensions in that they provide an interface to read, set, modify, or delete configuration settings for a given feature.
+A CSP is an interface in the client operating system, between configuration settings specified in a provisioning document, and configuration settings on the device.
+CSPs are similar to Group Policy client-side extensions, in that they provide an interface to read, set, modify, or delete configuration settings for a given feature.
 Typically, these settings map to registry keys, files or permissions.
-Some of these settings are configurable and some are read-only.
+Some of these settings are configurable, and some are read-only.

-Starting in Windows Mobile 5.0, CSPs were used to manage Windows mobile devices.
-In the Windows 10 platform, the management approach for both desktop and mobile devices converges, taking advantage of the same CSPs to configure and manage all devices running Windows 10.
+Starting with Windows Mobile 5.0, CSPs were used to manage Windows mobile devices.
+On the Windows 10 platform, the management approach for both desktop and mobile devices converges, taking advantage of the same CSPs to configure and manage all devices running Windows 10.

 Each CSP provides access to specific settings.
 For example, the Wi-Fi CSP contains the settings to create a Wi-Fi profile.

-CSPs are behind many of the management tasks and policies for Windows 10 in Microsoft Intune and non-Microsoft MDM service providers.
+CSPs are behind many of the management tasks and policies for Windows 10, both in Microsoft Intune and in non-Microsoft MDM service providers.
 For example, in Intune, the policy to allow search suggestions in the Microsoft Edge address bar uses Browser/AllowSearchSuggestionsinAddressBar in the Policy CSP.

-CSPs receive configuration policies in the XML-based SyncML format pushed to it from an MDM-compliant management server such as Microsoft Intune.
-Traditional enterprise management systems, such as System Center Configuration Manager, can also target CSPs by using a client-side WMI-to-CSP bridge.
+CSPs receive configuration policies in the XML-based SyncML format, pushed from an MDM-compliant management server, such as Microsoft Intune.
+Traditional enterprise management systems, such as Microsoft Endpoint Configuration Manager, can also target CSPs, by using a client-side WMI-to-CSP bridge.

 Synchronization Markup Language (SyncML)